ta3ag/lbd/docs/BackendTutorial/source/optimize.rst

 Mips fill delay slot is an example of backend optimization used in pipeline RISC machine.
 You can modify from Mips this part if your backend is a pipeline RISC with delay slot.
-We apply the "delete useless jmp" unconditional branch instruction in Cpu0 backend optimization in this section.
+In this section, we apply the "delete useless jmp" unconditional branch instruction in Cpu0 backend optimization.
 This algorithm is simple and effective as a perfect tutorial in optimization.
 Through this example, you can understand how to add a optimization pass and design your complicate optimization algorithm on your backend in real project.

-Chapter12_1/ support "delete useless jmp" optimization algorithm which add codes as follows,
+Chapter12_1/ supports "delete useless jmp" optimization algorithm which add codes as follows,

 .. rubric:: lbdex/Chapter12_1/CMakeLists.txt